 The Resource Center honors one of our own congregants, Amanda Sham, who, with the support of excellent teachers and the synagogue community, was able to receive a full and meaningful Jewish education here at Beth Am.
-We operate on the ideals that “each child is taught according to his/her ability.”
+We operate on the ideal that “each child is taught according to his/her ability.”
 (Proverbs 22:6).